ENNARSH/beautyandhome-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `https://2f41-176-245-134-127.ngrok-free.app`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.